Group 5 element: Dubnium and beyond

 Dubnium is produced synthetically by bombarding actinides with lighter elements.
 To date, no experiments in a supercollider have been conducted to synthesize the next member of the group, either unpentseptium (Ups) or unpentennium (Upe).
-As unpentseptium and unpentennium are both late period 8 elements, it is unlikely that these elements will be synthesized in the near future.
+As unpentseptium and unpentennium are both late period 8 elements, it is unlikely that these elements will be synthesized in the near future; current attempts have only been made on elements up to atomic number 127.

 Applications

 Vanadium's main application is in alloys, such as vanadium steel.
 Vanadium alloys are used in springs, tools, jet engines, armor plating, and nuclear reactors.
 Vanadium oxide gives ceramics a golden color, and other vanadium compounds are used as catalysts to produce polymers.

 Small amounts of niobium are added to stainless steel to improve its quality.
 Niobium alloys are also used in rocket nozzles because of niobium's high corrosion resistance.

 Tantalum has four main types of applications.
 Tantalum is added into objects exposed to high temperatures, in electronic devices, in surgical implants, and for handling corrosive substances.

+Dubnium has no applications due to the difficulty of its synthesis and the very short half-lives of even its longest-lived isotopes.